The World’s End – Historic Country Pub in Almer, Dorset

 The World’s End is one of Dorset’s most historic pubs, with origins dating back to the 14th century.
 Often described as the oldest pub in Dorset, it is a traditional country inn full of character, history and warmth.

-Set in the village of Almer on the main A31 between Blandford and Dorchester, The World’s End is a true destination pub, attracting visitors travelling through Dorset as well as loyal local regulars.
+Located in the village of Almer on the main A31 between Blandford and Dorchester, the pub is a popular destination for visitors travelling through Dorset as well as loyal local regulars.
+Guests staying at Woodyhyde Campsite near Corfe Castle often visit when exploring inland Dorset and the surrounding countryside.

 After a fire in 1991, the pub was sympathetically rebuilt using reclaimed materials to preserve its original charm.
-Inside, you’ll find open fires, cosy corners, exposed beams and plenty of nooks and crannies that give the pub its unmistakable atmosphere.
+Inside you’ll find open fires, exposed beams, cosy corners and traditional rooms that give the pub its unmistakable historic atmosphere.

-The World’s End is well known for its home-cooked food, welcoming atmosphere and relaxed country setting.
-Families are welcome, with a children’s menu available and an outdoor play area to keep younger visitors entertained.
+The World’s End is especially popular for its hearty home-cooked meals and relaxed country pub atmosphere.
+Families are welcome, with a children’s menu available and outdoor space where younger visitors can play.

 Book your stay at Woodyhyde Campsite and enjoy some of Dorset’s most historic pubs during your visit.